Subject: European Union encourages Pakistani SMEs to seek opportunities in EU Single Market

 Through this forum, we are trying to help create linkages between EU and Pakistani SMEs to understand their challenges and help overcome them – with a particular focus on technology transfer.

+The government’s new SME development policy shows the commitment to help small businesses grow and contribute positively to Pakistan’s economy.
 With the strong involvement of the business community today and continued engagement with the Government, through the EU-Pakistan Business Forum we hope to develop initiatives, build capacity and provide technical assistance to support the SME development process in Pakistan.
 I remain confident that together we can expand the benefit of GSP+ boost trade and ultimately allow Pakistan to take full advantage of GSP+”